An accelerated career pathway to responsible business leadership.

 The Entrepreneurial Journey is your opportunity to work an idea into a product or service and pitch your proposition to a panel of venture capitalists to compete for a monetary prize.
 You can connect with Imperial scientists if your idea is tech-related.

 The Strategic Consulting Project (SCP) module provides you the opportunity to work on a real-world business problem for a real client in a team setting.
 This will allow you to apply the knowledge you gained in the Business Problem Solving module, your other core modules (depending on the topic you are addressing), and your skill in working as part of a team which is supported by a faculty coach.
-Clients tend to be a mix of large and small companies with recent clients including Virgin Media, SSE, Rajasthan Royals, and Arrival.

 Gain practical experience in developing business/data analytics applications for business with our MBA Analytics Project.
 Work part-time in small groups over an approximately 10-week period to complete a business-related project which contains a significant analytics component.